matter-labs/era-contracts/docs/upgrade-history/gateway_upgrade/gateway_diff_review.md

 For the old tooling that may rely on getters of sort `getBaseTokenAddress(chainId)` working, we provide a getter method, but its exact behavior depends on the asset handler of the `setLegacyBaseTokenAssetId`, i.e. it is even possible that the method will revert for an incompatible assetId.

-### Shared bridge is deployed everywhere at the same address
+### L2 Shared bridge (not L2AssetRouter) is deployed everywhere at the same address

 Before, for each new chain, we would have to initialize the mapping in the L1SharedBridge to remember the address of the l2 shared bridge on the corresponding L2 chain.

 Now, however, the L2AssetRouter is set on the same constant on all chains.

+#### L2SharedBridgeLegacy

+Note, that for the chains that contained the `L2SharedBridge` before the upgrade, it will be upgraded to the `L2SharedBridgeLegacy` code.
+The `L2AssetRouter` will have the same address on all chains, including old ones.

 ### StateTransitionManager was renamed to ChainTypeManager